 In addition to the above exercise program, if you already have a stationary bike, we recommend you continue to use this prior to your surgery as much as your pain and movement allows.

-As a general guide, cycle for 10 minutes twice a day as a part of your exercise program prior to your surgery.
-Build up the length of time as tolerated, adding resistance to build strength.
+As a general guide cycle for 10 minutes, twice a day as a part of your exercise program prior to your surgery.
+You may wish to build up the length of time, adding resistance as is comfortable.